tscs37/statra/statra.md

 Variables and constants have to be initialized and used.
 Unused Variables or Constants cause compilation error.

-A `state` contains multiple asserts.
-Before leaving or entering a state all asserts must pass as true.

 A `transition` defines a Begin-State, an End-State, any number of triggers and any number of conditions.
 Transitions must be unambiguous, meaning a transition cannot happen at the same time as any other; all transitions *from* a state must be mutually exclusive.
 A Transition is like a function.

 A contract runs as long as it's statemachine finds transitions that can be traversed as their conditions are true.
 Initially triggers are used to find "called functions" in transitions, they are represented in contract code as non-throw asserts.